zelikos/davincibox/README.md

 ### NVIDIA

-NVIDIA users will need to install the `nvidia-container-runtime`.
+NVIDIA users will need to install the `nvidia-container-toolkit`.
 If you are using a [Universal Blue](https://universal-blue.org/) image such as [Bluefin](https://projectbluefin.io/), this will already be installed.
 Otherwise, see [NVIDIA's installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for instructions for your distribution.

 ## Setup